raymondworkshop/old.myblog/zlist100.md

 * Travel around Europa, and South America
 * Speak at TED
 * Build my own home
-* Start a startup or lab
 * Write a package
-* Run a meetup / shop on travelling, books/movies, food, or art/flowers ?
 * Hiking at Kilimanjaro
 * Write a column
 * Read 1000 books ()
+* Run a meetup / shop on travelling, books/movies, food, or art/flowers
+* Build a lab or startup
+* Start a business
 * Publish a paper at a top conference
 * Get a patent
 * Make a documentary or film, or write a script for it